StarKid Productions: The Guy Who Didn't Like Musicals: Reprised! (2025, 2026)

+Tomb Quest (2026)

+In April 2026, StarKid announced a new original musical named Tomb Quest.
+The production was written by Matt Lang and Eric Kahn Gale, with music and lyrics by Kahn Gale and Clark Baxtresser.
+It will be performed from July 30 to August 23, 2026 at the Colony Theatre in Los Angeles, directed by Nick Lang and starring A. J. Holmes, Kim Whalen, Curt Mega, Lauren Lopez, Joey Richter and Corey Dorris.
+The production is set in a basement, with a group of friends meeting on the night of their recently deceased friend's funeral to fulfil his final wish to complete their abandoned tabletop role-playing game from high school.
+The musical's proshot will be released on YouTube in late 2026.

 Other performances

 Starship: Requiem (2014)

 StarKid produced a sequel to their 2011 musical Starship called Starship: Requiem that was performed on August 2, 2014, at LeakyCon in Orlando, FL.
 However, it was a one-time "theatrical reading" and, as such, Team StarKid does not include it in their musical canon.
 The story followed the adventures of the android Mega-Girl and her half-witted Starship Ranger husband, Tootsie Noodles, as the newlyweds go to visit Mega-Girl's human-hating family.

 A VHS Christmas Carol (2020)

 A VHS Christmas Carol is show is based on A Christmas Carol with the music, lyrics, and book written by Clark Baxstresser.
 It was directed by Corey Lubowich.
 A VHS Christmas Carol features songs and an aesthetic inspired by the 1980s.'
 It was streamed via Looped from December 11–13, 2020.

 VHS Christmas Carol Live!
 (2021)

 VHS Christmas Carol Live! is a staged version of the 2020 live-streamed production.
 Like A VHS Christmas Carol, it was also directed by Corey Lubowich.
 VHS Christmas Carol Live! was performed from December 9–11, 2021 at The Bourbon Room in Los Angeles and was released on YouTube on November 25, 2022.